 As our children grow, we are hopeful that they will develop the knowledge, confidence and strength to resist adversity, manage uncertainty and recover from upsetting or traumatic events.
 We call this resilience.

 Building resilience when online is just as important.
 The internet is host to a range of both positive and negative experiences.
 This is why equipping our children with the skills to navigate and emotionally protect themselves is so important.
 We call this digital resilience.
-Here is how to help grow digital resilience in the realm of social media.

 How to build your child’s digital resilience toward social media